whatisnuclear/website/contact.md

 <span class="badge bg-danger ">GMail alert</span>
 </strong>Gmail tends to classify our replies as spam despite our many efforts to
 legitimize our email server.
 Check your spam folder if you don&rsquo;t hear back from us.
-Or add whatisnuclear.com to your approved domains in advance.
+Or add <span class="font-monospace">whatisnuclear.com</span> to your approved domains in advance.
 </div>
 </div>
 </div>